RandyKnapp/ValheimMods/EquipmentAndQuickSlots/README.md

 It is NOT compatible with 1.x versions and 1.x must be uninstalled correctly before upgrading to the 2.0 version!

-### How to Uninstall Equipment and Quick Slots 1.x
+### How to Upgrade Equipment and Quick Slots 1.x to 2.0.0
 1. Start the game with the old mod installed
 2. Find a safe place for your character
 3. Unequip all equipment and move everything out of the quick slots